corescopic/docs/docs/creating-charts/post-processing.md

 # Sandbox

 The script will run in a sandboxed [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
 Due to the sandboxing, you may only access whitelisted functions like `parseInt` but can't access functions like `fetch`.

+> While the sandbox provides some protection against malicious code, you should not run untrusted post-processing code in your user account.

 Whitelisted functions and features currently are: